-- Baker College will accept no more than 12 semester hours of transfer credit into graduate programs. - Only courses with a B (3.00) grade or higher will be eligible for transfer consideration. - To successfully transfer a course, the course must equate to and be compatible with courses offered by the Center for Graduate Studies.
+Baker College will accept no more than 12 semester hours of transfer credit into master's programs.

-- Transfer of college credit will not be considered if the work was completed more than five years preceding matriculation. - To obtain transfer credit, students are required to request that all previous colleges/universities attended forward official transcripts to the Baker College Center for Graduate Studies. - Transcripts will be considered official only when received directly from the institution through the U.S. Postal Service or electronically from the institutions or third-party vendors.
-In some circumstances, students will be responsible for producing documentation including, but not limited to, catalogs, course descriptions, and syllabi, - Students wishing to receive transfer credit from foreign or international colleges or universities must submit official evaluations from U.S. evaluation companies recognized by the National Association of Credential Evaluation Services (NACES).
-The evaluations must include the grades and U.S. course equivalencies to be considered for transfer credit.
+- Only courses with a B (3.0) grade or higher will be eligible for transfer consideration. - To successfully transfer a course, the course must equate to and be compatible with courses offered by the Center for Graduate Studies. - Transfer of college credit will not be considered if the work was completed more than five years preceding matriculation. - To obtain transfer credit, students are required to request that all previous colleges/universities attended forward official transcripts to the Baker College Center for Graduate Studies. - Transcripts will be considered official only when received directly from the institution through the U.S. Postal Service or electronically from the institutions or third-party vendors.
+In some circumstances, students will be responsible for producing documentation including, but not limited to, catalogs, course descriptions, and syllabi. - Students wishing to receive transfer credit from foreign or international colleges or universities must submit official evaluations from U.S. evaluation companies recognized by the National Association of Credential Evaluation Services (NACES).
+The evaluations must include the grades and U.S. course equivalencies to be considered for transfer credit. - Students in a doctoral program must complete a minimum of 24 semester hours at the Center for Graduate Studies.